Team 20 on How Indigenous Culture and Community Affect Experiences of Dementia

 CCNA Team 20: Indigenous Stream

-Attempting to address these gaps in care and build capacity within Indigenous communities in Ontario and Saskatchewan, Drs.
-Kristen Jacklin and Carrie Bourassa are heading CCNA’s Team 20: Indigenous stream.
-Fundamental to their current projects is Jacklin’s prior research that established the symptoms of dementia are more widely accepted in the Anishinaabe context.
+Attempting to address these gaps in care and build capacity within Indigenous communities in Ontario and Saskatchewan, Dr. Kristen Jacklin was heading CCNA’s Team 20: Indigenous stream.
+Fundamental to her current projects is Jacklin’s prior research that established the symptoms of dementia are more widely accepted in the Anishinaabe context.
 When asked why that is, Jacklin explained:

 “A lot of the symptoms, experiences, and disease trajectory are consistent with their worldview, where people enter into this world through an Eastern doorway and travel through the circle of life.
 As they get closer to the end of life, they also get closer to returning through the Eastern doorway, the child door where their birth occurred.
 So a lot of people sort of speak matter-of-factly, “well of course they are returning to that baby stage.”
 If they need more care or if they are acting childish and these sorts of things, that would be expected as they come to that stage.
 Also, the kind of experiences typically called “hallucinations” (that tend to happen at the later stages of dementia) are explained as visions that naturally occur as an Elder gets closer to the portal of death.
 These visions are viewed as gifts.”